The Brass Tacks among the 10 Most Innovative MBA Teams in the World

 Davis, CA)–A team of four UC Davis MBA students advanced to the final round of the 2008 Innovation Challenge, the world’s largest academic competition of its kind produced by consulting firm Idea Crossing and hosted by The Batten Institute at the University of Virginia’s Darden School of Business.

-Calling themselves The Brass Tacks, the group of first-year daytime MBA students emerged as one of 10 finalists from the initial round and a semi-final round of the sixth-annual international competition, which took place online in October.
+Calling themselves The Brass Tacks, the group of first-year Full-Time MBA students emerged as one of 10 finalists from the initial round and a semi-final round of the sixth-annual international competition, which took place online in October.

 The UC Davis team—David Ewell, Kristopher Kolve, Anita Lee and Srinivas Muppidi—then spent three days at Darden in late November, competing head-to-head in the finals.
 The Brass Tacks were the only team from California and one of only two from the West Coast to make the finals.
 It was also the second time in the past four years that a team from UC Davis made the final round.